 What does John 2:23 mean?

 Jesus would come to Jerusalem at least three times a year, as required for all Jewish males living in the area (Deuteronomy 16:16).
-These festivals were Passover (Unleavened Bread), Pentecost (Weeks), and Tabernacles (Booths).After His resurrection, the disciples recognized Jesus' prediction from verse 19.
-This was further proof of His message.
-In the same way, people in Jerusalem are beginning to see the evidence which points to Jesus as the Messiah.
+The first of these required festivals was Passover, also called the Feast of Unleavened Bread.
+The second was Pentecost, or the Feast of Weeks.
+The third was Tabernacles, or the Feast of Booths.After His resurrection, the disciples recognized Jesus' earlier prediction (John 2:19, 22).
+This was further proof of His message (Mark 10:34).
+In the same way, people in Jerusalem are beginning to see the evidence pointing to Jesus as the Messiah.
 In the gospel of John, there are seven specific "signs," or miracles, used to demonstrate that Jesus is God.
+Unfortunately, most would reject what they saw in Jesus.